ray1729/recipes/fennelbutterbeansoup.recipe.md

 Blitz with a stick blender until smooth.
 Taste and season with salt and pepper.

-To sevre, sprinkle over the reselved fennel fronds and a drizzle of olive oil.
+To serve, sprinkle over the reselved fennel fronds and a drizzle of olive oil.

 ### Metadata